thasso/pyjip/docs/source/tools_and_pipelines.rst

 The script context
 ------------------
-Within a jip script, within template blocks, and in python blocks like *validate* or *pipeline*, a set of functions is exposed to simplify certain tasks that have to be done quiet often, for example, checking for the existence of files.
+Within a jip script, within template blocks, and in python blocks like *validate*, *setup*, *init*, or *pipeline*, a set of functions is exposed to simplify certain tasks that have to be done quiet often, for example, checking for the existence of files.
 The following functions and variables are available without any additional import statements:

     * **tool** holds a reference to the current tool or pipeline